dapig15/LotsOfAugments/README.md

-# MagicMonsters
+# LotsOfAugments
-A plugin with cool stuff!
+A personal plugin that adds Terraria-esque augments to tools, weapons, and armor.